 Passport: Students will need to have a passport study in England.
 The current passport fee is $135.
 If you already have a valid U.S. passport, be sure to check the dates of validity – your passport must be valid six months beyond your return date.

-Visa: Students studying in the United Kingdom less than six months and not partaking in an internship or work do not need to apply for a student visa.
+Visa: Students studying in the United Kingdom less than six months and not partaking in an internship or work will need to apply for a Short Term Study visa for the semester programme.
+Students can pre-apply for this or get the visa on entry to the UK.
 Students studying in the United Kingdom for longer than six months or less than six months, but partaking in work or an internship will be required to apply for a student visa.
-Information on Tier 4 visas and student visitor visas can be found at the consulate website here.
+Information on Tier 4 visas and short term study visas can be found on Westminster's website or on Perry International.

 Travel: Students are responsible for making their own travel arrangements to and from England.
 Depending on the starting and ending date of the term, students may have the option of traveling in England before or after the program.